Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/engines.md

 ![OilPress](../../img/OilPress.jpg)

-Oil pressure indicators are on the front cockpit pedestal panel, and are graduated from 0 to 10, and are presented in 10 lb increments.
-Normal values are 15 psi while the engines are running.
+Oil pressure indicators are on the front cockpit pedestal panel, and calibrated from 0 to 100 PSI.
+Important values are:

+* 12 psi - Minimum at idle RPM
+* 30-60 psi - In-flight military
+* 35 psi - Static minimum at military thrust
+* 60 psi - Maximum

 ## Variable Duct Ramp